-Because there is no break in our academic calendar and courses proceed continuously all year long with no holidays, it should be stressed that each of our “trimester” terms encompasses 17 weeks of study, even though nearly all US university programs on a semester schedule are 15 weeks/semester.
-Consequently, our tri-part academic year actually comprises the equivalent of 3 ordinary 15-week semester periods, and as noted in the above regulation, one of our 3 credit courses is the equivalent of a 3 credit course in a typical “semester” based program.
+Because there is no break in our academic calendar and courses proceed continuously all year long with no holidays, it should be stressed that each one of our three terms per year encompasses 17 weeks of study, even though nearly all US university programs on a semester schedule are 15 weeks/semester.
+Consequently, our “Three Semester Year Plan” actually comprises the equivalent of 3 ordinary 15-week semester periods, and as noted in the above regulation, one of our 3 credit courses is the equivalent of a 3 credit course in a typical “semester” based program.

-It is important to understand that our trimester program comprising 3 terms of 17 weeks each is not comparable to other so called “trimester” programs which are typically 10 weeks per term.
+It is important to understand that our “Three Semester Year Plan”, comprising 3 terms of 17 weeks each is not comparable to other so called “trimester” programs which are typically 10 weeks per term.
 Rather, Blue Marble University operates on the equivalent of 3 SEMESTERS per year.

 By way of example, the following colleges and universities are considered as operating on a trimester schedule, but their terms are typically only 10 weeks in length, not the 17 weeks for all terms at Blue Marble University:

 Dartmouth College operates on 4 terms/year, but only 10 weeks per term, students take 3 terms per year.

 Carlton College operates on 3 terms/year, referred to as trimesters, but only 10 weeks per term.

 Union College operates on 3 terms/year, referred to as trimesters, but only 10 weeks per term.